 Although my main approach is CBT, I have also trained in psychodynamic and person centred counselling which enables me to work in an integrative way and to draw from all three therapeutic modalities when necessary, depending on your individual needs .
 Working in both London and Gloucestershire, I have counselled adults of all ages experiencing a range of problems.

-I currently work part-time for the NHS Let’s talk service and have over seven years experience in the counselling field , working both privately and for the NHS.
-I have gained a variety of experience with issues such as depression, anxiety, panick attacks, OCD , phobias, eating disorders and low self esteem.
+I have over ten years experience , working both privately and for the NHS.
+I have gained a variety of experience with issues such as depression, anxiety, panic attacks, OCD , phobias, eating disorders and low self esteem.
 I am a member of BACP (British Association for Counselling and Psychotherapy) and am bound by their Ethical Framework for Good Practice in Counselling and Psychotherapy.

 I have full personal indemnity insurance.

 British Association for Counselling & Psychotherapy

 BACP is one of the UK’s largest professional bodies for counselling and psychotherapy.
 Therapists registered with the Association fall into a number of different membership categories such as Individual Member, Registered Member MBACP and Registered Member MBACP (Accred), each standing for different levels of training and experience.
 MBACP (Accred) and MBACP (Snr Accred) members have achieved a substantial level of training and experience approved by the Association.

 Registered members can be found on the BACP Register, which was the first register to achieve Accredited Voluntary Register status issued by the Professional Standards Authority.
 Individual Members will have completed an appropriate counselling and/or psychotherapy course and started to practise, but will not appear on the BACP Register until they've progressed to Registered Member MBACP status.

 All members are bound by a Code of Ethics & Practice and a Complaints Procedure.
 Accredited by the Professional Standards Authority.